 - Rub chicken breast with olive oil and sprinkle with salt and pepper.

 - Roast for 35 minutes until juices run clear, and skin is lightly starting to brown.

 - Cool to the touch and remove skin, bones, and cut the chicken into bite-size pieces.
 Save the bones, skin, and pan juices for chicken broth!

 - In a large stockpot heat oil and sauté onion until translucent and starting to brown.

-- Add broth, chicken, celery, carrots, and rutabagas.
+- Add broth and bring to a boil.
+Turn down heat to simmering and add chicken, celery, carrots, and rutabagas.